Container Magic

 from: base

 You can also define custom commands in the YAML.
-These work in both development and production.
-Setting standalone: true generates a dedicated script for that command, otherwise it runs through the bundled run.sh.
+These work in both development (cm run <name>) and production (./run.sh <name>), with support for publishing ports and setting environment variables.

 commands: